Novellus-GitHub/RPi-GPIO-Cycling-Output/README.md

                     BCM: 13 on hardware pin # 33

-  The above outputs are then hard wired routed to GPIO Inputs as follows:
+  The above outputs are then hard wired routed to GPIO Inputs as follows (input pins are being monitored / reported by node.js):

                     BCM: 5 on hardware pin # 29  ==> to ==> BCM: 16 on hardware pin # 36